 For a number of cancers, the District of Columbia has the highest death rates.
 Use caution when comparing cancer rates for the District with those from the 50 states.
 The District is an entirely urban area, whereas a state includes urban, suburban, and rural areas.
 Mortality rates for many cancers are higher in urban areas.
-Also, the District has a higher percentage of blacks (about two-thirds) than any state; their higher mortality rates for several types of cancer elevate the overall rate for the District.
+Also, the District has a higher percentage of blacks (58% of the total population in 2005) than any state.
+In addition, their higher mortality rates for several types of cancer elevate the overall rate for the District.

-O-13.
+0-17.
 INTERPRETATION OF CANCER STATISTICS